 - 15. Learners should continue to heat the carbonated drink until it boils. - 16.
-Whilst heating, learners should perform a waft test every minute until the mixture boils and record their observations, remembering to note the time/temperature as well as a description of the observation. - When the carbonated drink begins to boil, learners -should observe the test-tube and record any observations. - Learners should continue to heat the carbonated drink until no further liquid is coming out of the tube. - 19.
-As a final observation, learners should look at the mixture that is left in the conical flask and record any observations. - 20.
+Whilst heating, learners should perform a waft test every minute until the mixture boils and record their observations, remembering to note the time/temperature as well as a description of the observation. - 17.
+When the carbonated drink begins to boil, learners -should observe the test-tube and record any observations. - Learners should continue to heat the carbonated drink until no further liquid is coming out of the tube. - 20.
 Once finished, the learners should look at their recorded observations and start to evaluate their findings.